mihai-vlc/path-autocomplete/README.md

 - `path-autocomplete.enableFolderTrailingSlash` boolean - if true it will add a slash after the insertion of a folder path that will trigger the autocompletion.

 ## Tips
+- if you want to use this in markdown or simple text files you need to enable `path-autocomplete.triggerOutsideStrings`

 - `./` for relative paths